Homemade Beef Stew

 Why is my beef stew so watery?

-You were using the wrong recipe or didn’t let it cook long enough!
-This recipe used tomato paste to help thicken the stew and the long cooking time gives the stew time to evaporate some of the water as well as the starch in the potatoes to break down and thicken the stew.
-In the notes of the recipe you can also read about how to add cornstarch to your stew if you want it even thicker!
-No running beef stew here.
+You used the wrong recipe or didn’t let it cook long enough!
+This recipe uses tomato paste to help thicken the stew, and the long cooking time gives the stew time to evaporate some of the water and the starch in the potatoes, breaking down and thickening the stew.
+In the notes of the recipe, you can also read about how to add cornstarch to your stew if you want it even thicker!
+There is no running beef stew here.

-You can’t go wrong with serving up some type of bread.
-Either rolls, cornbread, a crusty sourdough loaf, or a baguette.
-I also like to serve my beef stew with a green salad if company is coming over.
+• Looking for a good side dish for this recipe?
+You can’t go wrong with bread!
+Try rolls, cornbread, a crusty sourdough loaf, or a baguette.
+If company is coming over, I also like to serve my beef stew with a green salad.

 blue dutch oven with beef stew in it, looking from the top down, sitting on a cutting board